On Radically Expanding the Landscape of Potential Applications for Automated Proof Methods: Background

-As an illustrative example, we provide a case study demonstrating the application of computer-assisted proof methods to a problem involving the establishing of special properties that hold only in a fixed number of dimensions.
+As an illustrative example, we provide a case study demonstrating the application of sum-of-squares (SOS) optimization methods to a problem involving the establishing of special properties that hold only in a fixed number of dimensions.
 Unlike results that hold for an infinite domain of objects such as the real or complex numbers -- which tend to be amenable to relatively succinct human-derivable proofs -- the restriction to dimension-specific properties typically leads to proofs with complexity that grows exponentially with dimension.
 It must be emphasized that our example problem is specifically intended to show the kinds of highly specialized results that can potentially be proven in the context of a given practical application.
 In other words, the results that are proven are not primarily of significance in and of themselves but rather serve to demonstrate the extent to which a vast number of similarly specialized results can be expected to hold in a wide variety of applications but typically go unrecognized.
+In other words, we argue that many engineering system designs and implementations fail to exploit specialized properties of their problem domain.